Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/2_WhyTrackingIsNotBehavior.md

 1. Take 5 minutes to think about your research project idea
 2. Take 5 more minutes to think about why you are interested in behavior in this particular setting
-3. Take 5 the last 5 minutes to think about how others could misunderstand what you mean by *behavior*, and how you could remedy that
+3. Take 5 the last 5 minutes to think about how others could misunderstand what you mean by *behavior*, and how you could remedy that.

 ## Literature